 There are several ways to do this.
 I’m going to cover two options.

-When I finally sat down to write this piece, the first analogy I thought of to help me explain categories was from a TV show.
-It was an episode of Gomer Pyle, USMC (c. mid-1960s).
-I wasn’t much of a fan of Gomer Pyle.
-But, I was stuck in the house with the flu this particular day.
+When I finally sat down to write this piece, the first analogy I thought of to help explain categories was from an old TV show.
+The analogy I’m going to use is from an episode of Gomer Pyle, USMC (c. mid-1960s).
+I wasn’t a huge fan of Gomer Pyle.
+But, I was stuck in the house with the flu the day this episode aired.

-The episode was the one where Gomer organises the supplies in the base exchange store into three categories: animal, vegetable, and mineral.
-While watching this episode, it hit me that I never before seriously thought about how to categorise things.
-BTW, I am not the first person to use Gomer Pyle’s supply store fiasco as an allegory for categorising things–pleasant surprise. …
+The episode was the one where Gomer organises the supplies in the base exchange store into three categories: animal, vegetable, and mineral. …